How to Write a Business Plan

 - Step 4: Describe your company’s role in the marketplace.
-Explain how your company can compete for a share of the market given the information you acquired about your competitors.
-This is where you support marketing decisions and strategies with the data you previously gathered through your marketing research, product feature comparison, competitive analysis and industry analysis.
+Explain how your company can compete for a market share, given the information you acquired about your competitors.
+This is where you support marketing decisions and strategies with the data you previously gathered through your marketing research, product feature comparison, competitive analysis, and industry analysis.

 - Step 5: Give a detailed description of your company.
-Use this opportunity to describe how ownership, management, location, business structure and other resources possessed by your company will give it the opportunity to succeed in the marketplace.
+Use this opportunity to describe how ownership, management, location, business structure, and other resources possessed by your company will allow it to succeed in the marketplace.

 You should use this section of your business plan to describe the market into which you intend to introduce your company’s products or services.
 This is where you draw from the data you collected earlier when you did your preliminary market analysis before getting to work on preparing your company’s plan.

-Ideally, a market analysis should offer an overview of the marketplace, the positions held by your competitors and other facts to support your company’s strategies pertaining to marketing, production and distribution.
+Ideally, the market analysis should offer an overview of the marketplace, the positions held by your competitors, and other facts to support your company’s strategies about marketing, production, and distribution.